Private Club – MTA East Side Access Construction Issues

 Representing a leading manufacturer and retailer of window coverings in litigation with the general contractor and various third-party defendant subcontractors in a dispute over payment for work done on a multimillion dollar building project in New Jersey.

-Owner of Southampton Private Residence – Dispute with General Contractor
+Owner of Southampton Private Residence – AAA Arbitration with General Contractor

 Hotel Developer – Construction Litigation